pivotal-cf/docs-pks/console-create-clusters.hbs.md

     ![Network profile](images/console/select-network-profile.png)

      If you have not created any network or compute profiles, the management console uses the default profiles.
-In this case, Tanzu Kubernetes Grid Integrated Edition Management Console configures networking and compute for you, based on the plan that you selected.
+In this case, {{  vars.product }} Management Console configures networking and compute for you, based on the plan that you selected.
 1. Optionally use the Kubernetes Profile drop-down menu to select an existing Kubernetes profile for the cluster to use.

     ![Kubernetes profile](images/console/select-k8s-profiles.png)

      If you have not created any Kubernetes profiles, the management console uses the default Kubernetes profile.
-In this case, Tanzu Kubernetes Grid Integrated Edition Management Console configures the cluster for you, based on the plan that you selected.
+In this case, {{  vars.product }} Management Console configures the cluster for you, based on the plan that you selected.

 1. Click **Create** to deploy your cluster.
 <br>